 Based in Mason, Ohio, Matson Money provides asset allocation advisory services primarily to non-high-net-worth individuals.
-With more than $15.70 billion in assets under management (AUM), it generally allocates client assets across model portfolios built with its proprietary mutual funds and securities managed by other firms.
+With billions in assets under management (AUM), it generally allocates client's money across model portfolios built with its proprietary mutual funds and securities managed by other firms.
 Matson Money works through unaffiliated partners such as other registered investment advisors (RIAs) to serve its clients.

 Matson Money Background

 Matson Money first opened its doors in 1991.
-It’s also known as Matrix Asset Allocations and Abundance Technologies.
 The firm’s main business is delivering asset allocation services through unaffiliated RIAs and other entities such as broker-dealers or co-advisors.

-CEO and Founder Mark Matson solely owns the firm.
+CEO and founder Mark Matson principally owns the firm.
 Matson has not only shared his vision on investing as an advisor but also as an author and producer.
 He’s made hundreds of TV appearances as a financial commentator.
-Matson leads an advisory team that also features a chartered financial analyst (CFA).

 If you’re interested in opening an asset management account with Matson Money, you don’t need to worry about a minimum investment.
 There isn’t one.

 Unlike other firms that combine stand-alone financial planning with investment portfolio management services, Matson Money’s main line of business is providing asset allocation advice.
 It does this through unaffiliated RIAs and broker-dealer representatives.